-- 3.2.9 As noted above the Council faces significant external challenges that it will need to manage over the medium term.
-Over the past four budget planning rounds the Council has implemented a financial strategy which addressed a number of specific financial challenges faced by the Council. - 3.2.10 Over this period the Council has made good progress in delivering its Medium Term Financial Plan.
-The primary areas being: - Delivery of revenue budget savings and operating within its revenue budget for 2016/17 and contributing to reserves in recent years. - Changes in terms and conditions and a senior management restructure. - The transfer of support services to LGSS which is expected to deliver substantial savings over its five year term. - The creation of Northampton Partnership Homes to manage the Council's housing stock. - Investment in the town centre to encourage economic growth, for example improvements to Abington Street, Guildhall Road and the Greyfriars area. - Regeneration and economic growth in the Waterside Enterprise Zone, for example St Peters Way roundabout, Cosworth and the railway station. - 3.2.11 Despite the delivery of these improvements there are still a number of actions that need to be delivered in the future given the increasing revenue funding pressures that, as noted above, are set to continue over the medium term. - 3.2.12 In addition to the existing externally driven funding pressures there is the need for the Council to implement the Governance Action Plan agreed by the Council's Audit Committee in December 2016.
-This follows adverse findings from the Council's auditors, both internal and external, after the review of a loan made by the Council to Northampton Town Football Club.
-It is a top priority for the Council to implement the actions arising from this Plan.
+- 3.2.11 Over recent budget planning rounds the Council has implemented a financial strategy which has delivered contributions on an annual basis to its reserve levels, sold assets to finance its capital expenditure so that it does not need to rely on borrowing money and implemented efficiencies to reduce, in real terms, the council's operations. - 3.2.12 During this period the Council has made good progress in delivering its Medium Term Financial Plan.
+The primary areas being: - Delivery of revenue budget savings and operating within its revenue budget for 2017/18 and contributing to reserves in recent years. - Senior management restructure. - The transfer of support services to LGSS which has delivered savings over its five year term.

+- The creation of Northampton Partnership Homes to manage the Council's housing stock. - Prudent financial management which has delivered efficiency savings. - Investment in the town centre to encourage economic growth, for example improvements to Abington Street and Guildhall Road areas. - Encouraging new business in the town through the Business Incentive Scheme. - Regeneration and economic growth in the Waterside Enterprise Zone, for example St Peters Way roundabout, Cosworth and the railway station. - 3.2.13 However, and despite the improvements mentioned above, the Council continues to face significant external challenges that it will need to manage over the medium term.
+There are still a number of actions and mitigations that are in the process of being implemented, pressures on the renewal of the environmental services contract, the financial position of the County Council and the impact of County Council budget proposals on the Council. - 3.2.14 In addition to the existing externally driven funding pressures there is the need for the Council to fully implement the Governance Action Plan agreed by the Council's Audit Committee in December 2016.
+Whilst this has progressed significantly over the last 12 months there is still work to do embedding this into the organisations culture. - 3.2.15 As mentioned previously, the MTFS and the Efficiency Plan is only a plan.
+The biggest challenge will be for the Council to deliver it.

-3.3 Medium Term Financial Plan 2017/18 to 2021/22
+3.3 Medium Term Financial Plan 2018/19 to 2022/23

-3.3.1 The Medium Term Financial Plan is a key part of ensuring the Council's future.
-The approach during the 2017/18 budget planning round has been to update the previous year's plans for any changes to assumptions, local policy changes, national policy changes and known risks.
-This has then been used as a basis to identify savings requirements for the years 2017/18 to 2021/22.
+- 3.3.1 The Medium Term Financial Plan is a key part of ensuring the Council's future.
+The approach during the 2018/19 budget planning round has been, firstly, to update the previous year's plans for any changes to assumptions, local policy changes, national policy changes and known risks.
+This has then been used as a basis to identify savings requirements for the years 2018/19 to 2022/23. - 3.3.2 Secondly, the approach has been for the Management Board and Cabinet to work closely together to develop the budget proposals with a view to balancing the position across the medium term and not just for 2018/19.
+This work has included 3 away days which have focussed on delivering a stable and sustainable financial position.